decretist/Dissertation/Chapter3/chapter3.markdown

 start rejecting problematic passages because they are inconvenient (chronologically or otherwise), there is no obvious place to stop.

-[38] See Winroth, “Where Gratian Slept”.
-The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[39] See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.
+[38] Much of the debate over whether the *Decretum* was the result of a continuous or discontinuous process of composition focused on the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript.
+Pennington, Eichbauer, and Larson have argued that it represents, at some unknown number of removes, an earlier version of the *Decretum* than Winroth's first recension.
+Winroth and Wei have argued that Sg is a relatively uninteresting abbreviation of a first recension manuscript with some second recension interpolations.
+See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.

+The version of the *Decretum* preserved in the Sankt Gallen Stiftsbibliothek 673 (Sg) manuscript contains somewhat fewer than 1,050 canons, and is therefore considerably shorter than either the first recension (1,860 canons) or the vulgate (3,945) versions of the text.
-[40] Carlos Larrainzar describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+Carlos Larrainzar describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
 Carlos Larrainzar, “El Borrador de la ’Concordia’ de Graciano: Sankt Gallen, Stiftsbibliothek MS 673 (=Sg),” *Ius Ecclesiae: Rivista Internazionale di Diritto Canonico* 11, no. 3 (1999): 593–666, 601.
 "The second recension contains 3,945 canons (including the paleae) in the editions.
 The first recension contains only 1,860 canons (47 percent)."
 Winroth, *The Making of Gratian’s Decretum*, 122.

-[41] See Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601, for the number of canons in Sg, emphasizing that it is approximate.
+See Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601, for the number of canons in Sg, emphasizing that it is approximate.
 See Winroth, *The Making of Gratian’s Decretum*, 122, for the number of canons in the first recension.
 3,945 is a conventional number.

+Formally, Sg is not divided into parts; all of its content is presented in the form of cases.
+The first case, however, is unique to Sg, and is referred to as *Causa Prima* to distinguish it from the *Causa* I found in all other pre-vulgate and vulgate versions of the *Decretum*.
+(*Causa* I appears as *Causa* II in Sg.)
+It contains a subset of canons and *dicta* found in Part I, presented in almost exactly the same order in which they appear in other versions of the *Decretum*.
+(There is one relatively minor exception with respect to the ordering of the texts, the four canons corresponding to D.32 c.3, c.4, c.6, and c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.)
+Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 653.
+Notably, *Causa Prima* contains no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).

+[39] See Winroth, “Where Gratian Slept”.
+The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

+[40] See Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape” for a good recent overview of these debates.

+[41] Carlos Larrainzar describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601.
+"The second recension contains 3,945 canons (including the paleae) in the editions.
+The first recension contains only 1,860 canons (47 percent)."
+Winroth, *The Making of Gratian’s Decretum*, 122.

+[42] See Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601, for the number of canons in Sg, emphasizing that it is approximate.
+See Winroth, *The Making of Gratian’s Decretum*, 122, for the number of canons in the first recension.
+3,945 is a conventional number.

-[42] Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.
+[43] Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.

-[43] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
+[44] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
 Pennington, “The Biography of Gratian, the Father of Canon